I am confounded by the Bonjour field on my d-Link DCS-931L IP webcam. I should be able to use it to see my desired hostname, but it doesn’t take. Why?

 You install avahi-discover to do that:

-$ sudo apt-get update avahi-discover
+$ sudo apt-get install avahi-discover

 Those who follow my blog will realize I am big on Linux command-line, not so much on GUIs.
 I mention it because unfortunately avahi-discover only works in the GUI.
 Not having a console I actually had to fire up vncserver and use my vncviewer on my PC!
 Then I could launch avahi-discover from a terminal window running on the GUI.

 The extra fuss was just a few steps anyway, and well worth it.

 avahi-discover broke down my home network and all the discovered devices in a very orderly fashion, e.g., the webcam appeared under web servers.

 And what did I learn?
 Indeed, my name had not “taken” for some reason.
 So the system-supplied name was there instead.
 For the record that is

 $ ping dcs931le1a6.local

 did indeed show me that it was resolvable by that name form my local network.
 My PC could reach it by that name as well.
 I tied to name it DCS-931L-BALL, and I know someone else who did this successfully, and I had even done it in the past, but it was just not taking it this time.